streetsidesoftware/cspell/packages/cspell-io/README.md

-# cspell-lib
+# cspell-io

-A library of useful functions used across various cspell tools.
+A library for reading and writing files.